Skip to a section:

 Columns can also be re-organized by clicking on a column name, holding down the mouse button, and dragging and dropping it to the new location.
 A red bar will display in the location to which the column will be located when the mouse button is released.
 In the following example, a column will be relocated between the Dec and Distance columns.

-One of the valuable features of the Interactive Exoplanet Visualizer is the ability to sort and filter the data using a slightly extended and simplified form of Structured Query Language (SQL).
+One of the valuable features of the Interactive Visualizer is the ability to sort and filter the data using a slightly extended and simplified form of Structured Query Language (SQL).
 It is not necessary to have expertise in creating SQL queries to use the visualizer, but it is necessary to follow a specific syntax to do certain things.
 This section describes the conventions that are supported.
 For a summary of what is allowed and not allowed, skip to Summary of Allowed Filters for Data String Types and What is Not Allowed.

 To sort data in any column, double-click on a column heading.
 Note that when the data are sorted, an up or down arrow/triangle displays in the upper-right corner of the column heading.
 Data are sorted in ascending order (lowest to highest) on the first double-click, and re-sorted in descending order (highest to lowest) on the second double-click.

-Note that columns with data containing a mix of letters and numbers (e.g. HD 10069) are sorted based on the first character.
-So, for example, a column with several planets that begin with the same letter will be ordered based on the alphabetic characters rather than the numeric values (e.g. HD 10069, HD 100077, HD 10180, etc.).
+Note that columns with data containing a mix of letters and numbers (e.g., HD 10069) are sorted based on the first character.
+So, for example, a column with several planets that begin with the same letter will be ordered based on the alphabetic characters rather than the numeric values (e.g., HD 10069, HD 100077, HD 10180, etc.).

 There are two kinds of literal string searches: exact match and substring match.